zuzak/dbot-github/README.md

 ### Description

-This module takes some interesting information about Github and parses it in a pleasing manner.
+This module for [depressionbot](https://github.com/reality/depressionbot) takes some interesting information about Github and parses it in a pleasing manner.

 ### Configuration
 #### defaultrepo